 I’m going to use this complete kit from HobbyKing HK Pilot 2.7

-I highly recommend watching this video series by Painless 360 APM Flight Controller they’re outstanding and high quality from guy that really knows his stuff.
+I highly recommend watching this video series by Painless 360 APM Flight Controller they’re outstanding and high quality from a guy that really knows his stuff.

 - Build the plane first without any extra equipment and get it trimmed out for stable flight.